stelzinga/MF/MGT_99.Legend.md

 ### Values
 Values reflect what the Venture deems it's moral or cultural compass.
 It can be composed of Value and/or Principles.
 These are somewhat different in what they mean.
 Principles govern interactions between people, but are objective.
 Examples include fairness, integrity, and honesty.

-On the other hand, Values are opinions and ideas and are thus subjective, and as a result of being opinions, they can change u dee different conditions.
+On the other hand, Values are opinions and ideas and are thus subjective, and as a result of being opinions, they can change under different conditions.
 An examples is tolerance.

 Values and Principles affect the Venture as a whole and each individual working within and for it i.e., Suppliers.
 They also set requirements in terms of recruitment.
 The distinction between Values and Principles may not be made.